Metabolic Disorders and Cancer Research Centre

 Biomarkers of Adverse Clinical Outcome in Invasive Breast Cancer: Toward Personalised Management of Breast Cancer Patients

 Breast cancer is the most common cancer and is the second leading cause of cancer related death in the UK, as well as worldwide.
 Despite advances in breast cancer screening, early detection and increased availability of therapeutic options, the mortality remains high with 20-30% of patients dying within 10 years of breast cancer diagnosis.
-Patients with breast cancer do not die of the primary tumour in their breast but rather from its spread to other body parts.
-By anticipating the occurrence of disease progression, proper measures could be pre-planned and cancer could accordingly be cured.
-Stringent allocation of patients into different risk groups currently relies on patient related and cancer related criteria, with the use of additional costly testing in a substantial number of patients.
+Patients with breast cancer do not die of the primary tumour in their breast but rather from its spread around the body.
+By anticipating the occurrence of disease progression, proper measures could be pre-planned and cancer could accordingly be treated.
+Stringent allocation of patients into different risk groups currently relies on patient-related and cancer-related criteria, with additional costly testing in a substantial number of patients.

-For more than a decade of research and in collaboration with co-researchers, Senior Lecturer Mohammed Aleskandarany has used different molecular and histopathological techniques including digital pathology in determining which breast cancers are most aggressive, and which will be less aggressive and will potentially follow a favourable clinical course.
+With more than a decade of research and in collaboration with co-researchers, Senior Lecturer Dr Mohammed Aleskandarany has used different molecular and histopathological techniques including digital pathology to determine which breast cancers are most aggressive, and which will be less aggressive and will potentially follow a favourable clinical course.

-In these studies, large of cohorts of breast cancer patients with long-term clinical follow-up, enrolled into ethically approved research studies, have been extensively studied.
-A diverse array of cutting-edge research methods have been carried out on archival tissues from these cancers.
-Different analytical methods, including the big-data analysis approaches, were utilised to identify and validate relevant criteria of potential utility in advancing our understanding of breast cancer progression and clinical management of breast cancer patients.
+In these studies, large cohorts of breast cancer patients with long-term clinical follow-up enrolled into ethically-approved research studies, and have been extensively studied.
+A diverse array of cutting-edge research methods have been carried out on tissues from these cancers.
+Different analytical methods, including big-data analysis approaches, are used to identify and validate relevant criteria to advance our understanding of breast cancer progression and the clinical management of breast cancer patients.

 Investigating the genetics and epigenetic biomarkers associated with obesity and associated co-morbidities